pahlawandevisa/Universal-PHP-Mailer/README.md

   ),
 );

-# These 2 images are same for all recipients
+# These 2 images are same for all recipients (as are the content ID strings)
 $cidA = $mailor->addInlineImage('/some/path/imageA.jpg'); # This gives us the content ID string
 $cidB = $mailor->addInlineImage('/some/path/imageB.png');